 Hours & Credits

-This course will help students to understand the events happening in Spain today as well as the idiosyncrasy of the Spanish people through the study of Spain?s most recent history (from the Napoleonic invasion to the economic crisis today).
+This course will help students to understand current events in Spain as well as the idiosyncrasy of the Spanish people through the study of Spain’s most recent history (from the Napoleonic invasion to the economic crisis today).

-In order to make the learning experience closer to reality, most of the documents used in class are primary sources (speeches, declarations, laws passed, excerpts from newspapers, videos, films, etc.).
+In order to make the learning experience closer to reality, some of the documents used in class are primary sources (speeches, declarations, laws passed, excerpts from newspapers, videos, films, etc.).

 Course contents will be dealt with working individually and in groups.

 - Understand the main historical process that has shaped modern Spain

 - Develop critical skills to connect historical facts with their political, social, economic and cultural consequences in contemporary Spain.

 - Analyze and critically discuss the main problems that current Spain faces.

 UNIT 1 – INTRODUCTORY UNIT What do you know about contemporary Spain?
 CIS Polls results